GHSA Retail Licensing Program

 How will the funds be distributed?

-The GHSA will distribute royalty payments two times per year (February & August) to the lead GHSA administrator at each school.
+The GHSA will distribute royalty payments one time per year (October) to the lead GHSA administrator at each school.

 Does this program have any effect on merchandise sales by school stores or booster clubs?